freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 # Array

-An Array is a collection of values (or objects) of similar datatypes (primitive and reference both form of datatypes are allowed) held in sequencial memory addresses.
+An Array is a collection of values (or objects) of similar data types (primitive and reference, both form of data types are allowed) held in sequential memory addresses.
-An Array is used to store a collection of similar data types.
+All the variables in the array must be of the same type, declared at instantiation.
 Arrays always start with the index of 0 and are instantiated to a set number of indexes.
-All the variables in the array must be of the same type, declared at instantiation.

 **Syntax:**